 Consumer psychology and tactics to convert browsers to buyers

 When it comes to consumer and loyalty psychology there are many academic articles proving the value of creating an emotional connection with customers.
-Loyalty and Reward Co explore the topic in detail in the book, ‘Loyalty Programs: The Complete Guide’.
+As loyalty experts we explore the topic in detail in the book, ‘Loyalty Programs: The Complete Guide’.
 William Painter uses many of these tactics consistently through their communication and presence across digital and social.
 Product reviews on the site and accolades on their social channels in the form of letters, text messages and emails all showcase their customer advocacy.
 The design and features of the products become instant conversation starters in social settings.
 Customers are eager to share the intricacies of the products, their features, and benefits.

 The optimal design of the website aims at quickly converting visitors to customers.
 There is a pop-up assuring that shipping is available to your country (at least that is true for Australia).
 There are non-invasive banner ads showing customers’ first names, their broad location, and the product they have just purchased.
 This provides reassurance to the visitor that other people are buying right now from around the world.
 The customer reviews that are on prominent display also provide additional assurance.
 These tactics coupled with the lifestyle imagery make prospects want to “join the lifestyle club” alongside other William Painter customers.